Jay Adelson

-Jay Adelson (born Jay Steven Adelson, September 7, 1970) is an American Internet entrepreneur.
+Jay Steven Adelson (born September 7, 1970) is an American Internet entrepreneur.
 In 2014 Adelson co-founded Center Electric with Andy Smith.
 In 2013 he founded Opsmatic, a technology company that improves productivity on operations teams.
 In 2015 Opsmatic was bought by New Relic.
 Adelson's Internet career includes Netcom, DEC's Palo Alto Internet Exchange, co-founder of Equinix, Revision3 and Digg, and CEO of SimpleGeo, Inc. In 2008, Adelson was named a member of Time Magazine's Top 100 Most Influential People in the World and was listed as a finalist on the same list in 2009.